-The independent phases incorporate communication, planning, modeling, construction, and deployment.
-Each phase is processed until the final product of the phase arrives which is then provided as an input to the next phase.
+The independent phases incorporate communication, planning, modelling, construction, and deployment.
+Each phase is processed until the final product of the phase arrives, which is then provided as input to the next phase.
 The figure below shows the workflow of the waterfall model.

 The incremental model is also a software development model that can be used in a situation where the requirements are not well defined initially.
 The incremental model pursues all the steps required to develop the software in a linear and parallel fashion as you can see in the figure below.

-In the incremental model, the working version of the software is delivered in the first iteration itself, and in the latter iteration, the supplementary and advanced features are added to the software.
+In the incremental model, the working version of the software is delivered in the first iteration itself.
+In the latter iteration, supplementary and advanced features are added to the software.
 With this model, the changes can be accommodated to the software easily as it can be retracted.

 Difference Between Waterfall Model and Incremental Model

-- Working Version: The working version of the waterfall model is delivered in the deployment phase i.e. the last phase of the waterfall model whereas the working version of an incremental model incorporating basic requirements is delivered in the first increment and supplementary features are delivered in a later iteration.
+The working version of the waterfall model is delivered in the deployment phase, i.e. the last phase of the waterfall model.
+Whereas the working version of an incremental model incorporating basic requirements is delivered in the first increment, and supplementary features are delivered in a later iteration.

-- Work Flow: In the waterfall model follows sequential workflow which incorporates communication, planning, modeling, construction, deployment phases one after the other respectively.
-The incremental model follows the linear along with the parallel workflow which means that before delivering the first working version of the software the team starts processing phases for the second incremental working phase and so on.
+In the waterfall model follows a sequential workflow, which incorporates communication, planning, modelling, construction, and deployment phases one after the other, respectively.
+The incremental model follows the linear along with the parallel workflow, which means that before delivering the first working version of the software, the team starts processing phases for the second incremental working phase and so on.

-- User Involvement: In the waterfall model the user involves while addressing the requirements in the communication phase.
-However, in the incremental model, the communication phase occurs in each iteration so the user gets involved in each iteration.
+In the waterfall model, the user involves while addressing the requirements in the communication phase.
+However, in the incremental model, the communication phase occurs in each iteration, so the user gets involved in each iteration.

-- Feasibility: In the waterfall model once, the software is deployed there is no chance to accommodate any change as there is no trackback.
-In the incremental model, the changes can be accommodated easily as during the later iteration.
+In the former, once the software is deployed, there is no chance to accommodate any change as there is no trackback.
+In the latter, the changes can be accommodated easily during the later iteration.

-- Documentation: In the waterfall model, everything in every phase is documented and hence there is too much documentation whereas, comparatively there is less documentation in the incremental model.
+In the waterfall model, everything in every phase is documented.
+Hence, there is too much documentation.
+Whereas, comparatively, there is less documentation in the incremental model.

-- Maintenance: In the waterfall model, there are very least chances of providing maintenance as after deploying the product the user is hardly approached for maintenance.
+In the waterfall model, there are very least chances of providing maintenance as after deploying the product, and the user is hardly approached for maintenance.
 On the other hand, the incremental model promotes maintenance.

-- Testing: In the waterfall model testing of the software is done once after the coding phase is completed whereas in the incremental model testing is performed at each iteration.
+In the waterfall model, testing of the software is done once after the coding phase is completed.
+Whereas in the incremental model, testing is performed at each iteration.

-- Retracking: In the waterfall model, retracking is impossible as there is no provision to return back to the earlier phase.
-However, in the incremental model, retracking is possible as at each iteration the earlier phases are processed.
+In the waterfall model, retracking is impossible as there is no provision to return back to the earlier phase.
+However, in the incremental model, retracking is possible as at each iteration, the earlier phases are processed.

-This how both the prescriptive models differ from each other.
-We have tried to differentiate both the models on all the possible aspects.
-Hope you can differentiate between both the models now.
+This is how both the prescriptive models differ from each other.
+We have tried to differentiate both models in all possible aspects.
+I hope you can differentiate between both models now.